 Easter is fast approaching and stores are already stocked to the ceilings with prepackaged candies, plastic wrapped Easter baskets, and rows upon rows of plastic eggs.
 I saw cow print Easter eggs this year – that doesn’t even make sense.

 A holiday that was meant for a more meaningful purpose has been hijacked by corporations and marketing.
 Our consumerist mindsets have been tapped into telling us to purchase, purchase, purchase.
 And because we do just that, we produce an alarming amount of waste.

 It’s incredibly hard to find the exact figure on how much waste is generated during Easter, but from seeing how much we spend, we can get a pretty good idea of how much is going to the landfill.
 The good news is, there are ways we can minimize our holiday waste and not deprive ourselves or our children of a fun Easter holiday.

 Obviously plastic eggs are not ideal when trying to be more environmentally conscious.
 Those eggs will inevitably end up in a landfill due to there inability to be recycled over and over.
 It’s best to look for alternatives.

 - Fillable Cloth Eggs

-- Skip the eggs all together – my parents would sometimes just hide the candy throughout the house and hide the hard boiled eggs that we dyed the night before.
+- Skip the eggs all together – my parents would sometimes just hide the candy throughout the house.

 Now, I’m not saying to get rid of all of the plastic eggs you might already have, just to slowly phase them out as they wear out and break.